 Government grants are not recognised until there is reasonable assurance that the Company will comply with the conditions of the grants and also that the grants will be received.
 Government grants are recognised in profit or loss on a systematic basis over the periods in which the Company recognises as expenses the related costs for which the grants are intended to compensate.
-Grant income is recognised gross in the income statement as operating income.
+Grant income is recognised gross in the statement of comprehensive income as operating income.
+For the year ended 31 December 2022, the Company recognised government grant income of \$1,476k (year ended 31 December 2021: \$2,988k).